AGO061/BuckshotRouletteModLoader/README.md

 - The lighting in the bathroom is different from the original game
 - The lighting of the rave is different from the original game
 - Missing checks for game version, mod dependencies and collisions.
+- Music will stop working when the dealer cutscene starts (this bug only happens in version 1.1.0 pre-release 1)

 # Installation
 ## Requirements